hmakki72/pymarc_utilities/README.md

 </p>
 <p></p>
 <h2>1.3)	Swap linked fields:</h2>
+<p>The utilities facilitate the swapping of linked fields, which is invaluable for maintaining the integrity of vernacular and Romanized fields in bibliographic records.</p>
 <p>
 The swap function makes the 880 fields the main fields and converts the main fields into linked fields 880.
 Use this function if you want to make the vernacular field the main fields, and make the Romanized fields the linked fields.
 <p><h3>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;swap_bib_linked_fields(record)</h3></p>